Kyriosity/use-dev/README+/projects/U-Val/README.md

 </details>

+In life, the unit will be clear from context or UTOCHNENIE, in software you can't clarify.

+What is CLARIFICATION in casual COMMU, can be a disaster in TECH.

 Not _denominated values_<sup>🔣</sup> in applications may rely on context or imply a single system of categorization (e.g. SI for physical values) and ... open wide the gate to errors, including ill-famed techno-disasters.

 &nbsp;&nbsp;&nbsp;&nbsp;<sup>🔣</sup> <sub>These are formal definitions, we will rely on.
 Aka _numerus numerans_, _numerus numeratus_, and _numerus denominatus_. correspondingly</sub>

  Univocal coding like `const Temperature_AbsZero_Kelvin = 0.00` is old-fashioned and ugly to the object-oriented eye.
-As a picky pro you'd PREFER IT TO THE SYNTAX that our U-VAL-EMBLEM renders.
+As a picky pro, you'd PREFER IT TO THE SYNTAX that our U-VAL-EMBLEM renders.

 ## Case DEMO